• Skip to primary navigation

 Jalapeño Tartar Sauce

-• 2-3 tablespoon pickled chopped jalapeños depending on how much you like
+• 2-3 tablespoons pickled chopped jalapeños depending on how much you like

-• 2 teaspoon fresh lime or lemon juice
+• 2 teaspoons fresh lime or lemon juice

 • 1 tablespoon fresh cilantro (optional)